Lab 5: Databases

 ('Unison Composition Book', '3', 10.4, 100, 50, 2, no, 1) returning * ;

-To Do - You should insert atleast 2 rows in each table.
-(The data should satisfy the constraints on the tables)
+To Do - You should insert at least 2 rows in each table.
+(The data should satisfy the constraints on the tables).

 For this activity, you will be using the file entrypoint.d/04_insert.sql